EFTEC/BladeOne/README.md

 |@endsection|End a block of code|

-Note :(*) This feature is in the original documentation but its not implemented neither its required.
-May be its an obsolete feature.
+Note :(*) This feature is in the original documentation but it's not implemented either is it required.
+Maybe it's an obsolete feature.

 ### variables
 |Tag|Note|